skar-software/svelte-blog-git-book/README.md

 # Svelte Blog and Gitbook

 Use the project to deploy a blog or git book like documentation component in your website.
+The content is in Markdown and is rendered to HTML pages using Static Site Generation.